Why does my logo say

 In theory the packaging of my jewelry has to reflect the “precious” content that it is.

-I try to give my packaging extra value by hand stamping the box, explaining the jewelry’s care and and by providing a small polishing cloth.
+I try to give my packaging extra value by hand stamping the box, including information describing how to care for the jewelry and by providing a polishing cloth.

 A growing collection

-I add new products to the collection I already have.
-I do not design collections that follow the (fast) fashion seasons.
+New products are added to the collection from time to time.
+But my designs do not follow the (fast) fashion seasons.

-For example the demand for jewelry that is (partially) gold plated has grown the last couple of years.
+Also, the demand for jewelry that is (partially) gold plated has grown the last couple of years.
 So now when I buy vintage or used silver I hunt for the gold-plated pieces.
+And I even have some new pieces gold-plated by responsible companies.